vishwanathkhuli/Stop-Watch/README.md

 ## Usage

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine:
     ```bash
     git clone https://github.com/vishwanathkhuli/Stop-Watch.git
     ```

-2. Navigate to the project directory.
+2. Navigate to the project directory:
     ```bash
     cd Stop-Watch
     ```